 There is one line per tangible state.
 Each line contains two numbers: an

-integer corresponding to the state index in the reduced matrix (see section
+integer corresponding to the state number in the input BCG graph and a

 ; rate %f".

 with a first "header" line followed by one or several "subsequent" lines.